ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

 Remember, an image is a read-only template with instructions for creating a container while a container is a runnable instance of an image.

+!!! tip
     It's like using a recipe to cook a dish - the image is the recipe, and the container is the cooked meal.

 ## How Does Docker Know What to Include in an Image?

-Well, Docker uses a special recipe called a "Dockerfile" to create your image just the way you want it.
+Well, Docker uses a special recipe called a `Dockerfile` to create your image just the way you want it.

-A Dockerfile is like a step-by-step instruction manual for creating a Docker image.
+A `Dockerfile` is like a step-by-step instruction manual for creating a Docker image.
 It's a plain text file that contains a series of commands and settings that define how to construct a container image.
 With a Dockerfile, you outline everything needed to set up your application or environment inside a container.

 !!! example "Dockerfile Example"